lusis/sysadvent-2014/README.md

 - `make all`
 - goto [http://127.0.0.1:3131/](http://127.0.0.1:3131)

 This will start openresty in the foreground and clean up after itself.
+I've tested it mainly on Chrome + Linux.
+Specifically for the websocket stuff, Chrome is probably your best bet.

 ### boot2docker users
 I don't run boot2docker but my coworkers DID test this out on OSX boot2docker and claimed it worked.
 For windows users, I would love to have feedback.